taylorkangbeck/dws-docker-workspace/README.md

 * OpenSSH >= 6.7
 * dockerd

+## Other Requirements
+On Remote:
+* Need sudo permission

-## Setup
+## Installation
+1. Clone the repo
-1. After installing dependencies manually and ensuring they are on your PATH, execute `source setup.sh` in the root of this repo.
-It creates the alias `dws` in your shell and appends it to ~/.bashrc.
+2. Ensure all dependencies above are installed correctly and are on your PATH
+3. Execute `bash setup.sh` in the root of the repo (It creates the alias `dws` in your shell and appends it to ~/.bashrc).
+4. Add any remote hosts you intend to access to `~/.ssh/config` with User and IdentityFile defined (This tool doesn't support manually passing in ssh arguments yet).

+## Project Setup
+*See `dws-example-project` for examples.*
+The example provided is targeted for PyTorch deep learning projects.

-2. Add the following files to your project root:
+Add the following files to your project root:
 * Dockerfile
-     * define base Docker image
+  * defines base Docker image
 * docker-compose.yml
-     * define container deployment settings
+  * defines container deployment settings
+* mutagen.yml
+  * defines Mutagen file syncing configutation

 Optional for python projects:
 * environment.yml (Conda)
   * define environment with project dependencies
   * activate it in Dockerfile

-    See `dws-example-project` for examples.

-3. Add any remote hosts to your `~/.ssh/config` with User and IdentityFile defined.
-Currently this tool doesn't support passing these values in as CLI args.

-# Basic Usage
+# Usage
-Run all `dws` commands from your project's root directory.
+Run all `dws` commands from your project's root directory, where your `docker-compose.yml` lives.
-## Spin up docker container and attach shell

-`dws attach`
-   * This command spins up a docker container using your project's Dockerfile, starts a real-time background sync of your project code to the host, and connects to the container's shell.
-   * When you exit the docker shell (ctrl-D), the container will continue running until you stop it.
-Note that project code will continue to sync as well.
-   * You can only attach to one container/workspace at a time.
-You'll be automatically detached from the previous container if you attach to a new one.
-   * Note that the first time you use `dws attach` will take a few minutes because Docker will have to build your image on your host.
-It will be cached for subsequent runs, so you won't have to wait again unless you make changes to Dockerfile (or environment.yml)
+## Commands:

-`dws attach <name-of-ssh-host>`
+`dws attach [ssh_hostname]`
-  * Does the same as `dws attach` but tunnels over SSH to a remote host's docker daemon.
+* Connects to the Docker daemon on `ssh_hostname` if provided, otherwise uses your local Docker installation
+* If the Docker daemon doesn't have an image for this project yet, it builds one
+* If a container isn't already running, it starts one
+* Attaches terminal to running container
+* Begins continuously syncing your project directory to the container
+* *On terminal exit (Ctrl-d):*
+  * Stops syncing your project directory
+  * Disconnects from remote docker daemon
+  * Note: Container will continue running

+`dws stop [ssh_hostname]`
+* Stops the associated container

+`dws rebuild [ssh_hostname]`
+* Stops container and forces a rebuild of the Docker image before attaching normally

 `dws detach`
-  * Stops syncing code to the previous container kills the SSH tunnel if it exists

-`dws stop`
-  * Detaches and stops the previous container.

-## Using docker commands
-The `dws` alias edits the value of the DOCKER_HOST environment variable.
-This allows you to use the regular `docker` and `docker-compose` CLIs for hands-on management of containers.

-# dws-example-project
-The example provided is targeted PyTorch deep learning projects.
-## Docker Container
-The default docker image is Ubuntu with Nvidia CUDA support and PyTorch.
-The Dockerfile is minimal, installing the template's dependencies and exposing ports, while delegating environment dependencies to Conda.

-## Conda Environment
-All dependencies should be managed with Conda via the environment.yml file.
-For most cases, this means that environment.yml will be the single source of truth for environment configuration.

-## Cloud Deployment
-TODO: automatically provision a host through a configured cloud provider
+* Forces syncing to stop and ssh tunnels to close.
+Only really needed if you end up in a weird state.

 # Troubleshooting
+* First try running `dws detach` to refresh your project's state.
 * Won't connect to remote:
   * Is dockerd installed?
   * Was an instance of docker already running?
     * ssh into the remote host and run `sudo systemctl stop docker`
-* ERROR: `Cannot kill container: unknown error after kill: runc did not terminate sucessfully: container_linux.go:388: signaling init process caused "permission denied" : unknown`
+* `ERROR: Cannot kill container: unknown error after kill: runc did not terminate sucessfully: container_linux.go:388: signaling init process caused "permission denied" : unknown`
   * If docker was installed via snap (like on a remote ubuntu server), you may have conflicting AppArmor profiles.
     * SSH into the server and run `sudo aa-remove-unknown`  (from https://stackoverflow.com/q/47223280)
-* ERROR: Couldn't connect to Docker daemon.
-You might need to start Docker for Mac.
-  * If you're connecting to a remote server, this error is misleading.
-It's actually having trouble connecting to the ssh-tunneled docker.sock file.
-Try deleting it from /usr/local/var/dws/docker.sock and rerunning dws attach
-* ERROR: Cannot start service: driver failed programming external connectivity on endpoint: Bind for 0.0.0.0:8888 failed: port is already allocated
+* `ERROR: Cannot start service: driver failed programming external connectivity on endpoint: Bind for 0.0.0.0:8888 failed: port is already allocated`
   * You already have a container that is bound to that local port (eg 8888).
 You either need to change your docker-compose.yml or stop the other container manually.
 Make sure you stop containers before changing your docker-compose.yml
 * Hangs after "Building <project>..."
   * It may just be taking a while to upload large files.
 How big is your Docker build context?
 Do you have any large files?
 They could be in a hidden folder like .git